MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsVoiceApplicationsPolicy.md

 Accept wildcard characters: False
 ```

-### -AllowCallQueueAgentOptChange
+### -AllowCallQueueLanguageChange

-When set to True users affected by the policy will be allowed to change an agent's opt-in status in the call queue.
-When set to False (the default value) users affected by the policy will not be allowed to change an agent's opt-in status in the call queue.
+When set to True users affected by the policy will be allowed to change the call queue's language.
+When set to False (the default value) users affected by the policy will not be allowed to change the call queue's language.

-Note that the call queue must be configured to allow agents to opt out in order for this option to work.

 ```yaml
 Type: Boolean